 If you said ‘yes’, you’d be right!
-The Pinot Noir varietal is a well-known Burgundian grape but what is lesser-known is that Pinot Noir is one of the ancient grape varietals theorized to be only one or two generations away from its native, wild ancestor.
+The Pinot Noir varietal is a well-known Burgundian grape, but what is lesser-known is that Pinot Noir is one of the ancient grape varietals theorized to be only one or two generations away from its native, wild ancestor.
 Over the centuries natural mutations of the vine lead to the Pinot Gris (also known as Pinot Grigio), Pinot Blanc and Meunier varietals.
+You may see the term Gris or Grigio on different wine labels, but at the end of the day Pinot Gris and Pinot Grigio refer to the same grape variety.
 It’s hard to know for sure which mutation came first, but through DNA testing it is proven that the three are direct descendants.
+You'll see both names gracing the labels of many wines featured in our 6 wine of the month clubs!

 Why does a Pinot Noir or Pinot Gris bottle shape differ from a Cabernet Sauvignon or Sauvignon Blanc bottle shape?

-The answer is more simple than you may think.
+The answer is simpler than you may think.
 It has to do with the region from which the varietal originates.
 For example, Pinot Noir, Pinot Gris and Chardonnay are presented in a Burgundy shaped bottle with less pronounced shoulders that slope downward.
-On the other hand, Cabernet Sauvignon, Sauvignon Blanc and Merlot, for example, are presented in a Bordeaux shaped bottle which has distinct, high shoulders and a deep punt on the bottom of the bottle.
+On the other hand, Cabernet Sauvignon, Sauvignon Blanc and Merlot, for example, are presented in a Bordeaux shaped bottle, which has distinct, high shoulders and a deep punt on the bottom of the bottle.

 These Wine Wizard questions were featured in our Gold Wine Club's newsletter,The Wine Press featuring wines from Alma Rosa Winery & Vineyard.